swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 !!! info

     On most cloud providers, the project must be linked to an active billing account to be able to create the bucket.
-You must set up a valid billing account for your cloud provider.
+You must set up a valid billing account for the cloud provider.

 === ":simple-googlecloud: Google Cloud"